jwuensche/heic-to-dynamic-gnome-wallpaper/README.md

 This project offers a cli to convert MacOS's dynamic wallpaper stored in `.heic` image containers to dynamic wallpaper definitions usable in GNOME.

+Both solar position and time based wallpaper definitions are supported.
+Although due to the nature of the gnome wallpapers, solar based wallpapers will be transferred to a time based division, approximated from the solar position defined for each image.

 ## 🧰 Usage

 Since most options are dictated by the image information, tweakable options are sparse.
 All you need to do is specify the path to the image you want to convert.